 - They could catch the historic Cable Car from Lambton Quay to the Botanic Garden.
 Tell them to check out the Cable Car Museum at the top, then stroll through the Wellington Botanic Gardens.

-- Book a local tour for your clients to see the city sights, visit the nature and seal colony or taste local food and artisan products.
+- Book a local tour for your clients to see the city sights or taste local food and artisan products.

 - Said to have more bars and restaurants per capita than New York, your clients will be spoilt for choice in the culinary capital.